LittleGitPhoenix/UI.Wpf.Architecture.VMFirst/README.md

 **Those methods will wrap the passed method in a task that will be awaited, therefore not blocking the calling thread and guaranteeing execution in another thread.**

-*Activates the busy indicator while executing the passed method that will be wrapped within its own Task.*
+- Activates the busy indicator while executing the passed method that will be wrapped within its own Task.

-*Wraps simple methods within their own awaited task.*
+⇒ Wraps simple methods within their own awaited task.

 ```csharp
 Task ExecuteTaskAsync(Action method, Action doneCallback = null, CancellationToken cancellationToken = default);
 ```